A Guide To Eco-Friendly Tech

 My Eco-Friendly Tech Collection, Reviewed

 To give some real-world examples of advancements in eco-friendly tech, I wanted to share with you what’s on my desk.
-And I’ll admit, despite my best efforts, some of it isn’t as green as I’d like!
+Plus, you can rate my setup on Instagram!

 Razer Laptop Stand